This is a guide covering tilt-shift lenses.

 Three main reasons drive up tilt-shift lens prices.
 First, there are many intricate and sophisticated moving parts in a tilt-shift lens.
 They raise the manufacturing difficulty, and therefore the cost.

 The second reason is the significantly large image circle.
 For a regular lens, the image circle only has to cover the sensor.
 But in a tilt-shift lens, the shift mechanism works by “moving” your frame, giving photographers the ability to move around before hitting the edges.

 That is why it needs a significantly bigger image circle.

 The last factor that affects the price of tilt-shift lens is the very niche market.
 A tilt-shift is only used for a very specific purpose.

 Most of us will survive without using this lens for our project.
-That is why only photographers specializing in architecture, landscapes, and food photography are willing to invest in this lens.
+That is why only photographers specializing in architecture, landscapes, and food photography (check out best cameras for food photography) are willing to invest in this lens.

 As per the economic principle: the demand influences the supply.
 As the market demand stays low, the manufacturer decides not to mass-produce this lens, and then it automatically increases the price.

 The tilt-shift lens was invented for the needs of architectural photography in mind.
 If you are focusing your career around this genre, then invest in a tilt-shift lens will be a great option because this tool will undoubtedly elevate your images’ quality.

 Or if you are performing photography as a hobby and love to explore your creativity, this lens is right up your alley.

 Landscape photographers can also find use in the shift function of the camera.
 This feature will help them to capture a perfect panorama scene.